aws-samples/snow-transfer-tool/README.md

 During directory traversal, all the symlink and empty folders will be ignored.
 Only the path of file will be appended to the file partition list.
 If a file size is even larger than the the partition_size, there will also be a file partition list generated.
 This partition file will contain only one line (the path of that file).

+This command also provides a way to help you seperate your large data sets by device size, which enables you to transfer files into multiple snowballs in parallel without worrying about exceeding device capacity.
+For example, if you have 240TB of data in your datacenter to be upload to Snowball Edge with stroage optimized (80TB of capacity), you can set the device_capacity to 80TB.
+After running the gen_list command, there will be 3 or 4 subfolder under the filelist_dir.
+The sum of size of all partitions inside one subfolder will be less or equal to 80TB.

 #### Configuration

 ##### Arguments